cjxe/blog/_posts/how-to-steal-my-heart-and-approval-a-code-reviewers-dream/2023-10-14-how-to-steal-my-heart-and-approval-a-code-reviewers-dream.md

 - Code review improves the solutions by combining better qualities of different solutions/perspectives.
 - Code review helps with sharing knowledge, decreasing imposter syndrome, and making the engineer feel part of a team.
 - Avoid setting strict rules, because creative solutions require relaxed environments.
-- When CRing, check for the following qualities:
+- When reviewing a code, check for the following qualities:
 	<details>
 	<summary>comprehensiveness and correctness</summary>
 	<ul>